-If you really think about it, even finished structures with the most well-thought-out earthquake-resistant designs are still prototypes until they actually encounter a quake.
+If you think about it, even finished structures with the most well-thought-out earthquake-resistant designs are still prototypes until they encounter a quake.
 All the analysis in the world cannot determine with 100% accuracy how a building will look after the ground under it moves.
 Structural engineers can only do their best with the data they have to make a prediction.

 Types of Load Considerations

 A structure’s intended use will influence some of the load considerations made in a structural analysis.
 In addition to the dead and live loads mentioned above, engineers also look at super-imposed dead load, which includes the weight contributed by flooring and wall partition materials.
 There are different requirements for load considerations, which are influenced by not just what the building is used for, but how tall it is going to be.

 A structural analysis needs to determine how a building will respond to dynamic elements such as people, traffic, routine weather, and earthquakes.
 Any force that can act upon a structure should be considered, and its effects can be determined manually or via finite element analysis.
 To counteract any energy force, a building mainly uses friction to dissipate it.
 Dampening can be achieved with the use of certain materials, including bolted steel, reinforced concrete, welded steel, and brick masonry.
 Often, rubber is added to any of these materials to absorb vibrations.